DoSOCSv2/DoSOCSv2/README.md

 is in no way a requirement.

 Clone the repository and use `pip` to install it as a package.
-If you are not inside a virtualenv you will probably have to run `pip` as root.
+If you are not inside a virtualenv you may have to run `pip` as root.

     $ git clone https://github.com/ttgurney/dosocs2
     $ pip install -e dosocs2